psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 ☁️ **Cloudflare APO Sync**: Automatically mirrors NPP purge actions to Cloudflare APO to keep edge cache synchronized with your Nginx cache.

-🔴 **Redis Object Cache Sync**: Bidirectional sync between NPP and Redis Object Cache.
-NPP Purge All flushes the Redis object cache, and a Redis flush triggers a full Nginx cache purge via NPP (when auto-purge is enabled).
+🔴 **Redis Object Cache Sync**: Coordinates cache invalidation between NPP and Redis Object Cache during NPP-driven operations.
+NPP Purge All and Preload workflows handle Redis flushing at the appropriate stage to ensure both cache layers stay aligned.

 🛒 **WooCommerce Auto-Purge**: Automatically purges Nginx cache when WooCommerce product stock quantity changes, stock status changes (in stock / out of stock / on backorder), or when an order is cancelled and stock is restored.